The Business Processes Challenge

 Process not owned.

-Organizations are commonly managed vertically, where the organization chart lays out a hierarchical structure of cascading management responsibilities and accountabilities.
-The problem with this paradigm, of course, is that work gets done horizontally, through processes flowing across somewhat arbitrarily defined vertical boundaries.
-The effective management of work must include the individual ownership of business processes that cross these boundaries.
-A process not owned is a broken business process.
+Most organizations are managed vertically, where the organization chart lays out a hierarchical structure of responsibilities and accountabilities.
+Effective performance improvement must include managing the individual ownership of processes that cross these boundaries.

-A business process can be complex or simple, long or short, and produce one or many products or services.
-Regardless, a business process must have a worthy purpose to justify its existence.
-Without a worthy purpose, there exists a broken business process that is non-value added and should be eliminated.
-Even for the simplest process with a single output, the process must provide something that the customer values.
+Processes can be complex or simple, long or short, and produce one or many products or services.
+Regardless, a process must have a worthy purpose or it should be eliminated.

 Process not followed.